Nx and Turborepo

 3. Project graph visualization

-Being able to visually explore a monorepo workspace can be a deal breaker when it comes to debug and troubleshoot large monorepo workspaces.
+Being able to visually explore a monorepo workspace can be a deal breaker when you need to debug and troubleshoot large monorepo workspaces.

 - Nx has a rich, interactive visualiser (watch a video here)